 Questions?
 Contact us.

-Clinical Professor of Information Systems Michael Frutiger teaches IT strategy, case analysis, business analytics, managerial IT, data management, technology trends and industry, data warehousing and visualization, and technology consulting management in Kelley undergraduate, MSIS, and MBA programs.
-He has served as a co-director of the Technology Consulting Workshop since 2020.
+Clinical Professor of Information Systems Michael Frutiger teaches IT strategy, case analysis, business analytics, managerial IT, data management, technology trends and industry, data warehousing and visualization, and technology consulting in the Kelley undergraduate, MSIS, MBA, and Kelley Direct programs.
+He is the faculty coordinator for the MSIS core final project and for the MSIS capstone program.
+In recent years he has served as a co-director of the Technology Consulting Workshop and coached teams for case competitions.
 His research has included virtual worlds, technology platforms, and technology standards.
 Prior to earning his PhD from Georgia Tech, Michael occupied a wide variety of positions in IT.
-He served as a clinical professor at the W. P. Carey School of Business at Arizona State University before joining Kelley, where he has also been responsible for the MS in Information Systems capstone and core final project.

 More opportunities to build your career